webbertakken/PracticalNotes/Setup/DevTools/Bash.md

-# DevTools - Bash in Windows Subsystem for Linux
+# Setup Bash in Windows Subsystem for Linux

 ## Installing bash in Windows Subsystem for Linux